-A: You will get a technical t-shirt and a souvenir 25th anniversary medal.
+A: You will get a technical t-shirt unless you only opted to ‘donate a tree’ instead.
+Please note there is an option to receive a t-shirt and ‘donate a tree’.
 If you are lucky, you may also get a ‘spot prize’ token.
 Spot prizes are to be collected from inside the clubhouse.
-Water will also be available at the finish area.
+Water will also be available at the finish.

 Q: Are there age category prizes?

 A: Yes, we give prizes to the following categories: F35, F45, F55, F65+, M35, M45, M55 and M65+.
 These will be given out at approximately 12:15pm in the clubhouse.

 Q: Are there any team prizes and if so how are they calculated?

 A: Yes, we give one team prize to the first affiliated running club per gender.
 The club scoring the least number of points by their best three finishers’ positions in their gender category shall be the winner.
 In the event of a tie, the club whose last scoring member finishes nearest to first place shall be the winner.